Richard Sherman (American football)

 Richard Kevin Sherman (born March 30, 1988) is an American former professional football cornerback who played 11 seasons in the National Football League (NFL).
-Sherman played college football for the Stanford Cardinal, beginning his career as a wide receiver before moving to cornerback as a junior.
-He was selected by the Seattle Seahawks in the fifth round of the 2011 NFL draft.
-Sherman was selected to the Pro Bowl five times and voted All-Pro five times, including thrice to the first team.
-In 2013, he led the NFL in interceptions and helped the Seahawks win their first Super Bowl.
-Sherman is considered one of the greatest cornerbacks of all time.
+He played college football for the Stanford Cardinal, beginning his career as a wide receiver before moving to cornerback as a junior.
+Sherman was selected by the Seattle Seahawks in the fifth round of the 2011 NFL draft.
+He was selected to the Pro Bowl five times and voted All-Pro five times, including three first-team selections.
+In 2013, Sherman led the NFL in interceptions.
+He is considered to be one of the greatest cornerbacks of all time.

 During his time as a member of the Seahawks, Sherman was part of the "Legion of Boom" defense, the secondary that led the NFL in pass defense in 2013 and 2014.
 This unit helped the Seahawks win Super Bowl XLVIII; their 43–8 victory over the Denver Broncos matched the third-largest margin of victory in the history of the Super Bowl.
 The Seahawks made it to Super Bowl XLIX the following season, losing in a close game against the New England Patriots.
-During his time with the Seahawks, they led the league in scoring defense for four straight years between 2012 and 2015, making them the first team to do so since the 1950s Cleveland Browns.
+During Sherman's time with the Seahawks, they led the league in scoring defense for four straight years between 2012 and 2015, making them the first team to do so since the 1950s Cleveland Browns.
 After playing with the Seahawks, Sherman played for the San Francisco 49ers for three seasons, where he made his third Super Bowl appearance in Super Bowl LIV, and then spent his final season with the Tampa Bay Buccaneers.